TextSpaced: An infinite and shared text-based universe.

 The command window contains sections relevant to your faction members, karma, systems, structures as well as your own parked ships and crew.
 For admirals and above it also homes sections related to research and technology.

-Within the people section you can see a directory of all people within your faction and any request to join your faction or ally with your faction.
+Within the people group you can see a directory of all people within your faction and any request to join your faction or ally with your faction.

 The directory is filtered by role with a selector for switching between different faction roles.
 If you are of a higher rank of any person listed you can demote or promote them decreasing or increasing their rank respectively.
 As an admiral or above you can also kick people from your faction.
 When a person is kicked they will automatically be placed in a new created faction where they are the sole member and founder.
 Clicking on a person gives you their details which includes their portrait, any insignia they have obtained, and ships they own.
 It will also state their character details such as gender, race and level as well when they were last active and status.